 A new NHLI structure diagram will be uploaded soon.

 Diagram of NHLI's research structure - coming soon

 The new NHLI structure diagram will be available soon.

 Key people in the NHLI

 Professor Clare Lloyd

-Clare Lloyd is the head of the Respiratory Sciences Division at NHLI and Vice-Dean (Institutional Affairs) for the Faculty of Medicine.
+Clare Lloyd is the co-lead of the Respiratory Division at NHLI and Vice-Dean (Institutional Affairs) for the Faculty of Medicine.
 Clare is a PI in the Medical Research Council/Asthma UK Centre in Allergic Mechanisms of Asthma and has served on the research committees of Asthma UK and the British Heart & Lung Foundation.

 Jamil Mayet is co-lead of the Cardiovascular Division at NHLI.
 He is a clinical cardiologist with a background in both echocardiography and coronary intervention.
 Jamil has a leadership role in developing and supporting collaborative groups of clinicians and engineers generating novel technologies and translating them into clinical practice.